Atomicbunny/7k00_16s/README.md

 ***Before doing anything, find and identify non-standard residues and ensure you know where they are in the molecule***

+For control test of simulation:
+Equilibration of 7k00 16s subunit in water box

 Original file obtained from RCSB PDB: https://www.rcsb.org/structure/7k00
 1. Downloaded "PDB format-like files (.tar.gz) and extracted 7k00pdbbundle1.pdb
 2. Selected out Chain A, which corresponds to 16S ribosome.
 3. Resulting file is 7k00pdbbundle1edit.pdb.
+4. renamed to

 --- Charmm-GUI website: https://charmm-gui.org/ ---